Brazilian ironclad Cabral: Design and description

 Cabral was built in Greenwich, England, by the company J. and G. Rennie in 1865.
 On 15 September 1866, by Letter n.
 64 of the Ministry of Navy, the ship underwent an armament display and was incorporated into the Imperial Brazilian Navy.
 It was first named Nemesis, a mythological Greek goddess, but soon that name was replaced by Cabral (the only Brazilian ship to bear this name), in honor of Portuguese navigator Pedro Álvares Cabral.
 Cabral was designated as an ironclad corvette and flagship of its class.

 The ship was an ironclad, had a displacement of 858 t, measured 156 ft (47.54 m) in length, 35 ft (10.66 m) in beam, 11 ft (3.35 m) in depth and 8 feet (2.43 m) of draft.
 Its machines consisted of two steam engines that developed 240 hp, according to the Brazilian Navy, or 750 hp, according to naval writer Gardiner, which drove two shafts and propelled the ship at 10.5 knots (19.44 km/h).
 Cabral had a chimney, rudder, a small mast for signals and casemate, and was armed with eight 70 and 68-pounder Withworth cannons.
 Its crew consisted of 125 enlisted men and officers.
 The navy considered it a ship with poor nautical qualities, even dangerous, and this judgment proved to be accurate shortly after, when the ship entered combat.
-Added to this was the fact that the ship was built with a system of double casemates that left, amidships, an unprotected area over the boilers, vulnerable to diving shots.
+Added to this was that the ship was built with a system of double casemates that left, amidships, an unprotected area over the boilers, vulnerable to diving shots.
 Cabral arrived in Brazil in August 1866, commanded by first lieutenant Jacinto Furtado de Mendonça Paes Lemes.